 No amount of rapport building will lead to a high-performing team if all members aren’t giving equal effort and following through on their word.
 For a remote worker, efficiency-killing moments include:

 Lastly, don’t overthink it.
-If you listen to people with genuine interest and follow through on your work, much of the rapport building is already done.
-Be the kind of colleague you want to have: be friendly, say hello, and occasionally drop a Giphy link into your TypeTalk chats.
+If you listen to people genuinely and follow through on your work, your rapport will naturally grow.
+Be the kind of colleague you want to have: be friendly, say hello, and occasionally drop a Giphy link into your Typetalk chats.